-Michael Grunfeld joined Pomerantz in July 2017 as Of Counsel and became partner in 2019.
+Michael Grunfeld joined Pomerantz in July 2017 as Of Counsel and was elevated to Partner in 2019.
 He has extensive experience in securities, complex commercial, and white-collar matters in federal and state courts around the country.
 In particular, Michael has represented issuers, underwriters, and individuals in securities class actions dealing with a wide variety of industries.
-He has also represented financial institutions and individuals in cases related to RMBS, securities lending, foreign exchange practices, insider trading, and other financial matters.
-Michael was honored in 2018 as a Super Lawyers® Rising Star.
+He has also represented financial institutions and individuals in cases related to RMBS, foreign exchange practices, insider trading, and other financial and consumer matters.
+Michael was honored in 2019 as a Super Lawyer® in the New York Metro area, and in 2018 as a Super Lawyers® Rising Star.